manups4e/FxEvents/README.md

-# FxEvents: An Advanced Event Subsystem for FiveM
+# FxEvents: An Advanced Event Subsystem for FiveM using mono v1

 FxEvents provides a robust and secure framework for event handling in FiveM, equipped with powerful serialization, encryption, and anti-tampering features.
 With its easy integration and extensive functionality, FxEvents is a valuable tool for developers seeking efficient and secure client-server communication in their FiveM projects.
 It incorporates encrypted signatures and MsgPack binary serialization to safeguard against malicious client actions.
 To integrate FxEvents into your project, simply include `FxEvents.Client.dll` or `FxEvents.Server.dll` along with `Newtonsoft.Json.dll` (if you opt for JSON serialization).
 The MsgPack functionality is inherently supported by FiveM, so no additional libraries are required!